MatthewRMackey/GeneticAlgorithm/README.md

 - and the desired gene value range; defaulted to (-100,100)

 ## Applications:
-I have used this GA to find solutions to equations and in finding optimal paths through graphs.
+So far this GA has been used to find solutions to equations and in finding optimal paths through graphs.

 ## References:
 References: https://arxiv.org/ftp/arxiv/papers/1308/1308.4675.pdf, https://www.geeksforgeeks.org/python-lambda-anonymous-functions-filter-map-reduce/